mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/2022-review.md

 I directly worked with Product Managers, Software Engineers, Tech Writers, Developer Advocates, Customer Engineers, and many other stakeholders.
 The role I was given allowed me to be the bridge, the glue, between all of them.

-I inspired and helped teammates and colleagues to accelerate their technical enableemnt and grow in their career.
+I inspired and helped teammates and colleagues to accelerate their technical enablement and growth in their career.

 I was focus on Kubernetes, more precisely on Google Kubernetes Engine (GKE) and Anthos.